seewhyjay/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
-The window size may not be optimum.
+   2. Double-click the jar file Expected: Shows the GUI with no data.
+On startup, the view is the `internship` view

-2. Saving window preferences

-   1. Resize the window to an optimum size.
-Move the window to a different location.
-Close the window.

-   2. Re-launch the app by double-clicking the jar file.<br>
+2. Shutdown the application
-       Expected: The most recent window size and location is retained.

-3. _{ more test cases …​ }_
+   1. Close the application or type in `exit` in the Command box.
+Expected: The GUI closes.

+### Adding an assignment

+1. Adding an assignment

+    1. Prerequisites: List all assignments using the `list-a` command.

+    2. Test case: `add-a n/Assignment 1 d/description e/ 2024-06-18 20:00 p/ 2024-08-19 18:00 t/tag s/complete`<br>
+       Expected: New assignment added into the list.
+Assignment will appear on the calendar on the deadline.
+       Details of the added assignment shown in the status message.

+    3. Test case: `add-a n/Assignment 1`<br>
+       Expected: No assignment is added because there are mandatory fields not present.
+Error details shown in the status message.

+    4. Test case: `add-a n/Assignment 1 e/2020-01-01`<br>
+         Expected: No assignment is added because the deadline is after the current date.
+Error details shown in the status message.

+   5. Other incorrect delete commands to try: `add`, `adda`<br>
+       Expected: Similar to previous.

 ### Deleting an assignment

 1. Deleting an assignment while all assignments are being shown

-   1. Prerequisites: List all assignments using the `list` command.
+   1. Prerequisites: List all assignments using the `list-a` command.
 Multiple assignments in the list.

    2. Test case: `delete-a 1`<br>
       Expected: First assignment is deleted from the list.
 Details of the deleted assignment shown in the status message.